-Simple latin (bossa with ride) or light rock type feel.
+- Simple latin (bossa with ride) or light rock type feel.

-- A re-harmonized arrangement, changing the funky 7(#9) chord of Nat Adderley’s original to the lighter and lowered to D minor (Dorian mode) instead of the original key of F. The lower key makes it a little more playable by young players.
+- A re-harmonized arrangement, changing the funky F7(#9) chord of Nat Adderley’s original to the lighter and lower D Dorian.
+The lower key and dorian mode makes it a little more playable by young players.

 - Melody for small group Trpt 1, alto 1 and tenor 1 - then a change to trpt 2 playing lead over both altos and tenor 1.
 After the familiar tutti phrase trpt 1 plays over the 3 saxes.

 - There are 2 solo sections - #1 is assigned to Tenor 1, but the solo is also cued for alto 1.
 Solo section #2 - is assigned to Trpt 1, but is also cued in Trb 1.

 - There is no additional ensemble writing.
 Strictly melody and solo space.